cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 2. _Output parameter_: serve to return an output value from the function to the caller, in addition to a value possibly returned by the function itself.
 Arguments corresponding to output parameters are optional when calling a function.
 When output arguments are specified, they need to correspond to a global, main, or local variable, and need to be marked with an `out` modifier to express the intention to receive the output value from the function.
 Variables passed as arguments to output parameters need not be initialized, as they're initialized by the function call.
 3. _Input/output parameter_: serve both to pass a value into the function and to retrieve the value back.
 Input/output parameters aren't optional.
 It is possible to use an `in` modifier when passing an argument to input/output parameter, meaning the caller isn't interested in the output value of the argument, or an `out` modifier to also receive the output value from the function.
 When using the `in` modifier, any expression may be provided, but for the `out` modifier, a global, main, or local variable needs to be used.
 Variables passed as arguments to input/output parameters should be initialized.
 Using `in out` modifiers is identical to using just the `out` modifier, as it is not possible to opt out from passing the input value to the function.
 4. _Reference parameters_: instead of an argument value, a reference to the argument is passed into the function.
 Reference parameters are declared using the `ref` modifier, and must not use either `in` or `out` modifier at the same time.
 Arguments passed to the reference parameters also need to be marked with the `ref` keyword.
 Only functions declared inline may have reference parameters, and only a variable may be passed.
 It is possible to pass an array (internal, external, or remote) of any length as a reference and access its elements by index from within the function.
 5. _Keyword parameter_: these parameters are specific to functions corresponding to Mindustry Logic instructions.
 They require one of the predefined mlog keywords as an argument.
 For example, the `uradar` functions requires one of the following keywords for each of its first three arguments: `:any`, `:enemy`, `:ally`, `:player`, `:attacker`, `:flying`, `:boss`, `:ground`.
 The colon is stripped from keywords when converting them to mlog.
 It is not possible to store one of these values in a variable and pass the variable instead.
-Passing a value different to one of the supported values for given function argument causes an error.
+Passing a value different to one of the supported values for a given function argument causes an error.

 Examples of function definitions and function calls: